Commenting Collaborators Starter Post and Post 1

 Post your group’s answer as a comment and make sure all of your names are listed in the text of the reply.

 Once your group has discussed the topic “Frontiers and Cultural Encounters” and tied these three authors to it (and written it with textual evidence as a reply to this), work on your own to answer the next question.
-(You will answer this NEXT QUESTION on your blog)

 2. Do you think any of these (de las Casas’, Columbus’, Red Cloud’s) accounts changed the audience?
 How?
 Why yes or no?
 If no, what could they have done to more affect their audience?